 A Non-Public Network (NPN) is a 5GS deployed for non-public use, see TS 22.261 [2].
 An NPN may be deployed as:

-- a Stand-alone Non-Public Network (SNPN), i.e. operated by an NPN operator and not relying on network functions provided by a PLMN, or
+- a Stand-alone Non-Public Network (SNPN), i.e. a non-public network operated by an NPN operator and managed exclusively from a PLMN, or

-- a Public network integrated NPN, i.e. a non-public network deployed with the support of a PLMN.
+- a Public network integrated NPN(PNI NPN), i.e. a non-public network deployed as a subset of a PLMN.

 SNPN 5GS deployments are based on the architecture depicted in clause 4.2.3 and the additional functionality covered in clause 5.30.2.